 A teeth cleaning is one of the easiest ways to help keep your cat healthy—if you go about it the right way.
 Chances are, when you adopted your kitten you were told to practice oral hygiene care.
 You may have even been asked to brush your cat’s teeth daily… a daunting-sounding task, to say the least!

-For pet owners, cat teeth cleaning tends to fall into the same category as cat baths: a good idea in theory, but a clawing, hissing disaster in reality.
+For pet parents, cat teeth cleaning tends to fall into the same category as cat baths: a good idea in theory, but a clawing, hissing disaster in reality.
 Most cats simply don’t tolerate having their teeth brushed, scaled, or otherwise inspected at home.

 However, just because the task of cat teeth cleaning seems nigh impossible doesn’t mean it’s not an important consideration in your cat’s overall health.